PRACTICE AREAS

 Below is our list of practice areas.

-Meal and Rest Break Cases (California and Washington)
+Meal and Rest Break Cases (California, Washington, Colorado)

 In California and Washington, employers must, by law, provide an off-duty 30-minute meal period to employees on or before the fifth and tenth hours of work.
 In California, if an employer fails to provide the off-duty meal period, then the employer must pay the employee premium pay amounting to one hour of pay per day at the employee’s regular rate of pay.
 In Washington, if the meal break is not provided, then employers are obligated to pay for the time associated with those breaks in addition to the employees’ working time.
 Employers in both states must additionally provide 10-minute paid rest periods for every 4 hours of work.